surf-visualization/ospray-python/README.md

 - Not all `Device` methods are available
 - Currently no way to get variance value of a `FrameBuffer`, plus no support for picking
-- Not all mathematical operations on `affine3f` are supported
-- Affine values of other sizes and data types are not included
+- Not all mathematical operations on `affine3f` are supported.
+Affine values of other sizes and data types are not included.
 - Missing object types: `ImageOperation`

 These bindings started just to try out [pybind11](https://github.com/pybind/pybind11),